Prescott feels pain, but is part of promise for Cowboys | FOX Sports

 The feeling, though, might be a little more like 1991, when the Cowboys lost to Detroit in the same round and went into the offseason feeling the need to add an elite pass-rushing end.
 Charles Haley was a key part of three Super Bowl wins in four years.

-”I’m buoyed in the short term more so than what happened to us in the ensuing years after ’07,” owner and general manager Jerry Jones said. ”I don’t think I’m being an optimist.”
+“I’m buoyed in the short term more so than what happened to us in the ensuing years after ’07,” said owner and general manager Jerry Jones, whose Cowboys went to the playoffs once in six years after that season.
+“I don’t think I’m being an optimist.”

-There won’t be much work to do on offense, once the Cowboys figure out what to do with Romo, who is likely to be traded or released after Prescott once again affirmed his status by rallying Dallas from an 18-point deficit in the second quarter and from 15 down in the fourth.
+Things to consider as the Cowboys head into the offseason following their second NFC East title in three years, with a 4-12 record in between:

+PRESCOTT’S BACKUP: Romo is likely to be traded or released, and Mark Sanchez likely won’t return after serving as the insurance policy following Romo’s preseason back injury.
+Kellen Moore, who was No. 2 ahead of Prescott when he broke an ankle in training camp, is an unrestricted free agent but a favorite of offensive coordinator Scott Linehan.